Sufficient Invariant Learning for Distribution Shift: Experiments

-To make the value greater than 0, we subtract $f(\vtheta)$ from its maximum value.
-As a result, we can define the loss surface corresponding to the two groups, each with a minimum value of 0, as follows:
+We demonstrate through a toy example that the representative invariant learning algorithm GDRO \cite{sagawa2019distributionally} fails to learn diverse invariant mechanisms, whereas ASGDRO successfully achieves SIL by encouraging the model to converge to the common flat minima (\cref{fig:fig2}).
+First, we assume that we know two different directions corresponding to the different invariant mechanism $\theta_{1}^{\text{I}}$ and $\theta_{2}^{\text{I}}$, which learns different invariant features, $Z^{\text{I}}_1$ and $Z^{\text{I}}_2$, respectively.
+We define the loss surface of each environment $e$ following a Gaussian function with respect to $\theta_{1}^{\text{I}}$ and $\theta_{2}^{\text{I}}$: { } To make losses greater than 0, we subtracted $G(\theta)$ from its maximum value.
+As a result, we define the loss surface corresponding to the two environments, each with a minimum value of 0, as follows: { }

-Now we can create sharp or flat minima in a specific direction by adjusting the covariance matrix $\mathbf{\Sigma}^{(i)}$.
-In this example, we consider a fixed situation where both Group 1 and Group 2 have flat minima with respect to $\vtheta_{2}^{inv}$.
-When Group 1 always has flat minima with respect to $\vtheta_{1}^{inv}$, our goal is to observe how the loss, $L_{obj}$, corresponding to each objective function, changes depending on whether Group 2 has sharp or flat minima with respect to $\vtheta_{1}^{inv}$ (a-1 and a-2 in Figure \ref{fig:fig2}).
-The parameters that we use to generate the toy examples in Figure \ref{fig:fig2} are as follows:
+Now we create sharp or flat minima in a specific direction by adjusting the covariance matrix $\Sigma^{(e)}$.
+In this example, we consider a fixed situation where both $e=1$ and $e=2$ have flat minima with respect to $\theta_{2}^{\text{I}}$.
+When $\mathcal{R}^{e=1}(\theta)$ always has flat minima in the direction of $\theta_{1}^{\text{I}}$, we aim to observe how the loss $\mathcal{R}_{obj}$ corresponding to each objective function changes depending on whether $\theta_{2}^{\text{I}}$ has sharp or flat minima (a-1 and a-2 in \cref{fig:fig2}).
+The parameters that we use to generate the toy examples are as follows: {

-For simplicity, we assume that the numbers of data points in the two groups are the same.
-For each parameter in the loss surface, we get the loss of ERM and GDRO as follows:

-ASGDRO we propose in this paper is a methodology that considers flatness for SIL, and it can work as follows in this toy example in a simple way:

-and $\rho$ stands for the radius, or neighborhood size in the parameter space.
-The maximum value of the group loss among the groups at the parameter where the ERM loss is greatest within a circle with radius $\rho$ is taken as the loss of ASGDRO.
-We use $\rho=0.6$ in this example.

-We can evaluate the loss surface in each direction in the parameter space through these objective functions (second and third columns of Figure \ref{fig:fig2}).
-The situation where the loss surface of Group 2 is sharp for $\vtheta_{1}^{inv}$ (first row of Figure \ref{fig:fig2}) can be considered as a situation where the invariant feature corresponding to $\vtheta_{1}^{inv}$ has not been sufficiently learned because the sharp minima cannot guarantee generalization performance \citep{keskar2016large,izmailov2018averaging,foret2020sharpness}.
-However, GDRO, which has no regularization for flatness, only considers the loss at the current parameter and does not take into account the loss values at the neighborhood parameters.
-As a result, It may converge to a local minimum that learns limited invariant features, thus it cannot guarantee SIL.
-On the other hand, ASGDRO, which considers the loss of the neighborhood parameters, does not prefer parameters where $\vtheta_{1}^{inv}$ is sharp.